joestubbs/coe379L-sp24/docs/unit01/class_intro.rst

 of a number of open source libraries, including numpy, pandas, matplotlib, seanbourn, scikitlearn, tensorflow and keras.

+We'll assume you know the topics we covered in COE 332, for example:

+* Python programming and best practices with respect to code organization within a repo.
+* How to install a package; how to build a Docker image with a package installed.
+* How to read the documentation for a package and use it in your code.
+* The basics of HTTP, Docker, flask (for building web APIs)

 **Class Schedule (approximate, subject to change)**